jphaugla/tfmodule-azure-redis-enterprise/README.md

 * node-count:       number of redis nodes (3 is most common)
 * cassandra-count:  number of cassandra nodes (really just 1 or 0)
-* tester-count:     number of application node (really just 1 or 0)
+* tester-count:     number of application nodes (really just 1 or 0)
+* kafka-count:      number of kafka nodes (really just 1 or 0)

 To allow access from local PC instigating the terraform/ansible, set the my-ip variable.
 This allows connectivity to redis and cassandra ports from the instigating laptop IP address.
 Easiest way to get this Azure public IP address is using the Azure portal.
 Go to an existing security rule in the portal and use the *My IP address* option to see local desktop IP address to put in to the my-ip variable.
 ![myip](images/MyIPAddress.png)